Linear profile decompositions for a family of fourth order Schr\"odinger equations: Introduction

 Finally, in Section~\ref{S:extreme}, we apply the linear profile decomposition to prove Theorems~\ref{T:dichotomy 0} and~\ref{T:dichotomy 1}, which give lower bounds for the operator norms and dichotomy results on the existence of extremizers to \eqref{E:ST} when $\mu=0$ or $1$ (by scaling, this extends to the general case).
 Very roughly, because of the asymptotic orthogonality of the profiles in the decomposition, after passing to a subsequence, an extremizing sequence to \eqref{E:ST} must contain a single profile.
 After passing to a subsequence, there are three possibilities: compactness, convergence to a free Schr\"odinger wave, or convergence to a free $S_0$ wave.
 In the first case, extremizers exist.
 In the latter two, extremizers may fail to exist, but these cases give us the desired lower bounds on the operator norms.

 \textbf{Acknowledgements.} The research of the first author was supported by National Science Council Grant NSC100-2115-M-007-009-MY2.
-The second author was supported by NSF DMS-1160981.
+The second author was supported by NSF DMS-1160981 and KU 2016-2017 general research fund.
 The third author was supported by NSF DMS-0902667 and 1266336.